Richard S. Ruback

 Willard Prescott Smith Professor of Corporate Finance

 Richard S. Ruback is the Willard Prescott Smith Professor of Corporate Finance at the Harvard Business School.
 He is currently focusing his research in applied corporate finance, especially on corporate-control transactions and valuation.
-His course development work parallels his research interests; currently he teaches a second year course, Private Equity Finance, and is the Unit Head of the Finance Department.
+His course development work parallels his research interests.
+He has taught a variety of corporate finance courses throughout his career.
+Over the last few years, he and Royce Yudkoff have been developing and teaching a new second year case course titled “The Financial Management of Smaller Firms” and a field course called “Entrepreneurship through Acquisition”.

 Ruback earned his Ph.D. in business administration at the University of Rochester in 1980 and taught at MIT's Sloan School before joining the HBS faculty as a visiting professor in 1987.
 He was appointed associate professor in 1988 and full professor in 1989.
-Ruback has served as an editor for the Journal of Financial Economics and is the author of numerous articles on corporate finance.
+Ruback has served as an editor for the Journal of Financial Economics and is the author of numerous articles on corporate finance and valuation.

 Ruback has served as a consultant to corporations on corporate finance issues and has acted as an independent advisor to outside directors.
 He also served as an expert witness on valuation and security issues.